Memories Of Oheka Castle

 His musical son, Roger Wolfe Kahn, also appeared on the TIME cover in the 1920s.

-A few quick shots of Oheka Castle were shown in the opening newsreel in the classic Hollywood film,
+A few quick shots of Oheka Castle were shown in the opening newsreel

 Otto Kahn was also a big supporter of George Gershwin's music.
 He attended the historic First Performance of Gershwin's first concert work, "Rhapsody in Blue," at Aeolian Hall in New York in 1924.
 Kahn also helped finance some Broadway shows, including the first all Gershwin musical,

-"...in his art, thoroughly and uncompromiseingly American as it is, one of their foremost spokesman.
+"...in his art, thoroughly and uncompromisingly American as it is, one of their foremost spokesman.
 In the rhythm, the melody, the humor, grace, the rush and sweep and dynamics of his compositions, he expresses the genius of young America."

-That quote is included in a new edition of this booklet published in honor of the 100th anniversary of the premiere of "Rhapsody in Blue"in 1924:
+That quote is included in a new edition of this illustrated booklet published in honor of the 100th anniversary of the premiere of "Rhapsody in Blue"in 1924:

-Young bandleader Roger Wolfe Kahn who formed his own orchestra in 1923
+Young band leader Roger Wolfe Kahn who formed his own orchestra in 1923

 Otto Kahn's son, Roger Wolfe Kahn (1907-1962), was a talented musician and reportedly could play 18 different instruments.
 His favorites were piano and saxophone.
 Among the famous later Big Band musicians who played in his band were Tommy & Jimmy Dorsey, Artie Shaw, Jack Teagarden, and Joe Venuti.

-Anniversary Webinar:
+Illustrated Webinar:

 Otto spent considerable time and money in support of music and other arts.
 He was a major supporter of the Metropolitan Opera in New York in its early years and brought major opera people from Europe, especially the famous Italian tenor, Enrico Caruso.
 Kahn also helped support many musicians and actors on Broadway, including composer, George Gershwin, and actor, Paul Robeson.